RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 ![loss_vs_max_eigval_over_training.png](images%2Floss_vs_max_eigval_over_training.png)

 The loss cliff drops become much cleaner, and we can see an extra drop appear at iteration 30000 and a very small one at 40000.
-There's also clear evidence of the "edge of stability" phenomenon: the top eigenvalue keeps increasing throughout training.
+There's also clear evidence of the "edge of stability" phenomenon: the top eigenvalue keeps increasing throughout training, and it shoots up quickly after each learning rate decrease.

 ### Hessian Eigenvalue Spectrum Evolution